r4ulcl/nTask/README.md

 The manager uses a MySQL database to store all the information, storing both the information of each worker and all the task information.
 The manager also has a public API that is accessed with an authentication token.

+## Features

+- Manager API to send tasks.
+- Multiples workers.
+- MySQL database for save all tasks information.
+- Task modules configured in worker.conf JSON.
+- Same binary for manager and worker.
+- Multiple commands in a task, to execute sequential in a worker.
+- Send file in a task and save in a custom path.
+- Whitelist in workers to only access from manager.
+- Docker and docker compose.
+- Multiples users in manager (using oauth token).
+- Each worker with a different token.
+- TLS in manager and between Manager and Workers, verifying the CA.
+- Ability to configure one VPS and clone it using the different hostnames as ids.
+- Compatible with dynamic IPs in workers.
+- Callback option after task executed.
+- Output to file.
+- Swagger documentation.
+- Swagger web (optional).

 ## Installation

 ### Docker